 - Time to plan, organize and arrange all logistics for the program, including recruitment of participants on campus

 - Commitment to attend leader training workshops and weekly advising meetings with Alt Break Coordinator

 - Commitment to alcohol free policy of Alternative Breaks

-The Center for Community Engagement & Service is committed to diversity in leaders, diverse social & environmental issues and diverse regional destinations.
+The Center for Community Engagement and Service is committed to diversity in leaders, diverse social and environmental issues and diverse regional destinations.

 Student leaders' expenses are covered by the participant fee and are fully subsidized 100%.
 Faculty and Staff costs are covered by the Center for Community Engagement and Service.